shatadalsamui/SAMCFD/README.md

 ## Complex Implementations & Highlights

 - **Kafka Request-Response Pattern:**
-  The API server uses a robust request-response pattern over Kafka for all user-related flows (existence check, creation, authentication), with correlation IDs and pending request maps for reliable async communication.
+  The API server uses a robust request-response pattern over Kafka for all user-related and trade flows (existence check, creation, authentication, trade), with correlation IDs and pending request maps for reliable async communication.

 - **Fire-and-Forget Kafka for Price Streaming:**
   Price updates are streamed from the poller to the API server via a dedicated Kafka topic.
 The API server consumes these updates, broadcasts them over WebSocket, and caches them in Redis for instant HTTP retrieval.